 In the new Defenders series, we now have Doctor Strange, sexual predator, and Betty Ross, slightly petulant adrenaline junkie who keeps forgetting she's invulnerable.

-Brian Michael Bendis has a tendency to be horribly tone-deaf on some characters.
+Brian Michael Bendis has a tendency to be horribly tone-deaf on some characters; in fact one of the biggest criticisms about him and his run on the Avengers is that he has no idea of how to write classic big gun characters like Captain America and the Mighty Thor, which might explain why so many of them were forced out and replaced with the kind of snarky, street level characters he tends to write better.
 That Photoshop that used to be the page image?
 That was originally Dr. Doom — ruler of Latveria, world-class evil genius, and refined bastard — telling Ms. Marvel to "shut [her] cow-mouth" or else he'll stop her "whore's heart".
 And what did Ms. Marvel, veteran superhero and military brass, think about this childish outburst?
 "That hurt my feelings."
 Carol, when the supervillain who matches wits with Mr. Fantastic breaks down and calls you imbecilic gutter insults, you don't feel bad.
 You take a picture so it can last forever.

 Try reading Alpha Flight some time.
 From Byrne to Mantlo. 'nuff said.